Changeling Race Guide 5e: History and Abilities – What We Know

 While the specifics are open to interpretation and DM ruling, it’s fairly clear that we can’t sprout wings, or grow extra arms; so Aarakocra impersonations are off the table.

-However, there are plenty of things that aren’t limbs, which we can add or remove to change our appearance.
 Tails, horns, teeth, claws; all of these and more are parts of the body that are completely within the changeling’s ability to manipulate, opening up worlds of possibilities.

-What Classes Are Well Suited to Changelings
+What Classes Are Well Suited to Changelings?

 Changelings have a lot of versatility and could make a charismatic option for any class.
 That +2 in charisma does make us want to lean towards a class that focuses on the ability, such as bard, paladin, sorcerer, or warlock.